tee8z/nostr-mempool-alerts/README.md

 bot:
-What is should be able to do:
+What it should be able to do:
-* someone should be able to post to the bot, ask it to send the notifications to a given relay
+* someone should be able to post to the bot, ask it to send the notifications to them over the same relay
 * 3 types of notifications:
     * ask to be alerted a given block height has been reached
     * ask to be alerted when mempool fees have reached a given level